-Set HDFS quotas
+Setting HDFS quotas

-As an administrator, you can set HDFS quotas for the number of file and directory names used and the amount of space used by directories after the Reports Manager service is installed as part of Cloudera Management Service.
-Before you can set a quota, the Reports Manager must index the file or directory.
+As an administrator, you can set up HDFS quotas for the number of file and directory names used and the amount of space used by directories.

 Considerations for working with HDFS quotas

 - The quotas for names and the quotas for space are independent of each other. - You cannot create more files and directories if their creation would cause the quotas to exceed. - Block allocation fails if the quota prevents a full block from being written. - If you are using replication, each replica of a block counts against the quota.